-4-34.
+4-36.
 METERING.

-- 4-35.
+- 4-37.
 Seven front panel meters are provided to indicate transmitter operating parameters.
 Output power and output VSWR indications are presented on a precision output power meter.
-Plate voltage and plate current information are displayed on separate meters for optimum convenience. - 4-36.
-Additional transmitter metering features include an six function multimeter.
+Plate voltage and plate current information are displayed on separate meters for optimum convenience. - 4-38.
+Additional transmitter metering features include a six function multimeter.
 The multimeter selects and displays information on vital transmitter operating parameters such as: 1) screen current, 2) screen voltage, 3) grid current, 4) grid voltage, 5) IPA forward power, and 6) IPA reflected power.
 An iron-vane voltmeter is used to measure filament voltage.

 A FILAMENT TIME meter is provided to indicate hours of filament circuit operation.

 Primary ac voltage monitoring is provided by a primary ac voltmeter.
 The meter selects and displays the voltage between all three phases of the ac input.
-All meter currents are measured on the ground side of each supply to prevent high voltages across the meters. - 4-37.
+All meter currents are measured on the ground side of each supply to prevent high voltages across the meters. - 4-39.
 EXCITER METERING.
-The exciter operating parameters are displayed by two additional meters and three status indicators.
-For detailed information on exciter metering, refer to FX-50 exciter manual 597-1050.
+The FX-50 exciter operating parameters are displayed by two additional meters and seven status indicators.
+For detailed information on the FX-50 meter and indicator circuitry, refer to FX-50 exciter manual 597-1050.
+The FXi 60 operating parameters are displayed on the GUI Interface.
+For detailed information on the FXi 60 meter and indicator circuitry, refer to FXi 60 manual 597-0541. - 4-40.
+THREE-PHASE AC VOLTAGE MONITOR.
+A three-phase ac voltage monitor provides accurate voltage and phase monitoring of the primary ac input.
+The monitor will deenergize the transmitter if a low voltage, voltage unbalance, loss of phase, or a phase reversal condition occurs.

-4-38.
+4-41.
 POWER SUPPLIES.

-- 4-39.
-A three-phase ac input of 196 to 252 volts or 339 to 437 volts is required to operate the transmitter internal power supplies.
-The plate power supply requires a three phase ac input with the remainder of the power supplies requiring conventional 220V single-phase circuits obtained from two phases of the three-phase input.
-Power to the plate supply is applied in two steps to reduce the inrush current at power-on to limit stress and extend component life in the plate supply. - 4-40.
+- 4-42.
+A three-phase ac input of 196 to 252 volts or 340 to 437 volts is required to operate the transmitter internal power supplies.
+The plate power supply and the blower circuitry require a three phase ac input supply with the remainder of the power supplies requiring conventional 220V single-phase circuits obtained from two phases of the three-phase input.
+Power to the plate supply is applied in two steps to reduce the inrush current at power-on to limit stress and extend component life in the plate supply. - 4-43.
 The control grid bias and screen power supplies consist of conventional full-wave rectification circuits with choke input filter sections.
-A hum-null circuit consisting of a transformer and potentiometer assembly injects a small 60 Hz component in series with the ground return of the grid supply to cancel residual ripple from the tetrode amplifier. - 4-41.
+A hum-null circuit consisting of a transformer and potentiometer assembly injects a small 60 Hz component in series with the ground return of the screen supply to cancel residual ripple from the tetrode amplifier. - 4-44.
 The plate supply is a three-phase primary, six-phase secondary supply.
 The primary circuit is connected in a closed delta arrangement and the secondary is connected in a wye configuration.
-Advantages of this type of supply is good regulation and a low percentage of ripple output which requires little filtering. - 4-42.
+Advantages of this type of supply is good regulation and a low percentage of ripple output which requires little filtering. - 4-45.
 The filament supply consists of a variable transformer assembly which is used to adjust a high-current low-voltage regulator assembly.
-A regulator assembly provides a stable input voltage environment for the supply.
-The device will regulate a wide range of ac input potentials to create a stable 240 ±1% volt output. - 4-43.
+The regulator assembly is designed to regulate a wide range of ac input potentials to create a stable $240 \pm 1\%$ volt output for the filament transformer.

+4-46.
 Each modular component of the transmitter is equipped with a self-contained ac power supply.
 In addition, a battery back-up supply in the transmitter controller maintains operational information during power outages.

-4-44.
+4-47.
 DETAILED DESCRIPTION.

-4-45.
+4-48.
 POWER SUPPLIES.